Do you feel like you constantly have rage simmering on your mind’s back burner?

 The actions you can take to improve your anger at the world will depend entirely on its root cause.
 Once that’s been determined, you can figure out what steps you can take to help it.

-Below are the most common reasons why you’re angry at the world, and what you can do to release your rage.
+Below are the most common reasons why you’re mad at the world, and what you can do to release your rage.

 1. You’re upset at all the injustices in the world.